 - Cancellations received after the 1st April – No refund

 (check directly with the hotel their accommodation cancellation fees)

 If you cannot find the information that you are looking for in these pages, don’t hesitate to contact Helen Morley at: email@example.com

 Conference Timings, Location & How to Get There

-To make your travel arrangements, please consider that the program starts Friday at 17:30, ending Sunday after lunch at 14:00.
+To make your travel arrangements, please consider that the ebbf conference program starts Friday 9th May at 18:00, ending Sunday 11th May after lunch at 14:00.

 booking with the hotel is necessary even if you are not sleeping there and only attending as a day visitor.
 Below are the special ebbf accommodation and meals rates.